As a parent, Suzanne likes to write about kid-friendly video games.

 9. Tulip Orchid

 Also known as the cradle orchid, and boat orchid, the anguloa uniflora flower looks like it has a baby held in a cradle.
 Each flower is up to 10cm wide and has a fragrant minty or cinnamon perfume.

 Hailing from Venezuela, Colombia, Ecuador, and Peru at elevations of 1400m to 2500m, tulip orchids prefer humid conditions and there are more than 9 species of anguloa (some hybrid species are currently evolving).

 Anguloa uniflora is tricky to grow at home without a lot of attention.
 The right temperature, soil components, fertiliser and watering schedule is required.

 The cockleshell orchid, also known as the clamshell orchid, has pseudo bulbs that look like hoods growing from the plant, from which the flower blooms.

-It is native to Central America, the West Indies, Colombia, Venezuela and southern Florida and is national flower of Belize, where it is also known as the black orchid.
+It is native to Central America, the West Indies, Colombia, Venezuela, and southern Florida and is the national flower of Belize, where it is also known as the black orchid.

 In Florida, the cockleshell orchid is endangered and many wild plants have developed a self-fertilisation system (using three anthers instead of one).